Category: S

 👥 Population & Demographics

-As of the 2020 Census, the population of Spencer was approximately 12,140.
-The town is predominantly White, with a small percentage of the population being African American, Asian, and Hispanic.
-The median age in Spencer is around 40 years.
+As of the 2010 census, the population of the South Paris CDP was 2,267.
+The demographics of South Paris are largely homogeneous, with a majority of the population being of White descent.
+The median age in South Paris is approximately 40 years.

 🏛️ History